Cannonball (Marvel Comics): The Last Avengers Story

+In The Last Avengers Story, Guthrie version is a member of the Avengers before being killed by Kang the Conqueror.

 Ultimate Marvel

-An alternate universe version of Sam Guthrie / Cannonball from Earth-1610 appears in the Ultimate Marvel universe.
-This version is a member of Emma Frost's Academy of Tomorrow, a pacifistic alternative to the X-Men.
+In the Ultimate Marvel universe.
+Guthrie is a member of Emma Frost's Academy of Tomorrow, a pacifistic alternative to the X-Men.

+Ultimate Universe

+In the Ultimate Universe, Guthrie is known as Ballistic and is a member of the Defenders until he is killed by Wingspan.

-What If?
+What If

-An alternate universe version of Sam Guthrie / Cannonball appears in What If the X-Men stayed in Asgard?
-Sam, among several members of the X-Men and the New Mutants, decides to stay in Asgard and marries Kindra, daughter of the dwarf king Eitri.
-When Eitri dies in battle, Guthrie succeeds him as King of the Dwarves.
+In What If the X-Men stayed in Asgard?, Guthrie stays in Asgard and becomes the king of the dwarves after Eitri's death.

 In other media

 Television

 Cannonball as he appears in X-Men: The Animated Series.